joagre/ratatoskr/ideas/r.md

 }
 ```

-If you need to define a bunch of constants this is how it is done:
+To define a series of constants, the this approach can be used:

 ```
 struct Math {